ICSI Treatment Procedure and Success RateFertility Treatment

 1) What is the next step after an ICSI failure?

 If the cause of ICSI failure is the poor quality of the egg or sperm, you can use donated egg/sperm/embryos.
 If you are unwilling to use them, you can repeat the procedure as soon as you are physically and mentally ready.

 Studies have revealed that IVF has a higher chance of implantation and successful pregnancy.

 3) What is the success rate of ICSI?

 Contrary to popular belief, the success rate of ICSI is not %100.
 Usually, the chance of fertilization in ICSI is between 50 to 80 percent.

 4) How many sperm are needed for ICSI?

 During each cycle of ICSI, one healthy and motile sperm is needed per egg.

 5) Does ICSI increase your risk of having twins, triplets, or more?

 Yes.
 Multiple pregnancies are a severe complication of the ICSI method because most women are not physically ready to carry two or three babies.
-Also, multiple pregnancies may lead to preterm labour and miscarriage.
+Also, multiple pregnancies may lead to preterm labor and miscarriage.
 In ICSI, the chance of having twins and triplets is %30-35 and %5-10, respectively.